 UNC Charlotte Police & Public Safety Department publishes a daily summary, or crime log, each business day of crimes that occurred within its patrol jurisdiction.
 This information summarizes incident reports and includes the nature of the crime, the date and time the crime occurred, the general (or specific) location of the crime, and the disposition of the complaint (if known).
-It is distributed daily to selected senior campus administrators, Charlotte-Mecklenburg Police https://police.charlotte.edu/log Periodically the Niner Times, a student newspaper, has published excerpts from the daily crime log.
+It is distributed daily to selected senior campus administrators, Charlotte-Mecklenburg Police Department (CMPD), and requesting media.
+A copy is available for inspection during routine business hours in Suite 152 of the Facilities Management and Police & Public Safety Building or online at https://police.charlotte.edu/log Periodically the Niner Times, a student newspaper, has published excerpts from the daily crime log.
 Captain Sarah Smyre is responsible for the daily crime log and other Police employees are trained in the procedures.
 Both electronic and hard copies of the daily crime log are maintained as well as a back-up log.